 The process to prepare this report involves several steps beginning with a review of the most recent calendar year's crime statistics.
-For this report the reported crimes in 2021 and investigated by the department were reviewed and categorized.
-Those incidents are categorized and the crimes reportable under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act are selected for this report.
+For this report the reported crimes in 2022 and investigated by the department were reviewed and categorized.
+Those incidents and crimes categorized and reportable as defined under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act are included in this report.

-In addition, information received and contained in reports from Anonymous Reports made to the police department are included in the statistical information for sec crimes, domestic violence and stalking, as per the provisions of the federal VaWA.
-(Violence against Women Act)
+In addition, information received and contained in reports from Anonymous Reports made to the police department are included in the statistical information for sex crimes, domestic violence and stalking, as per the provisions of the federal Violence Against Women Act (VAWA).